 Question 5: "How do you feel about guests and visitors?"

-Some people prefer their homes to be an escape from the outside world where they can find peace and quiet, while others have an open door policy and want to entertain friends every night of the week.
+Some people prefer their homes to be an escape from the outside world where they can find peace and quiet, while others have an open-door policy and want to entertain friends every night of the week.
 Significant others and visitors who stay more than a few days also deserve a talking point.
+While some roommates are supportive of overnight guests, others may not be as excited to share their home with someone other than their roommate.
 Figuring out which type of person you are and how often you want guests — whether your own or your housemate's — will play a big role in how you get along with each other.
-Unsure if you're more extroverted or introverted?
-Check this quiz to find out!

 Question 6: "What's your preferred home temperature?"

-If you like to stay up until 2 a.m., your worst nightmare might be waking up at the break of dawn to your roommate bouncing around with their morning cup of joe, singing Disney songs and talking to woodland creatures.
+If your idea of a good time is a late-night murder mystery marathon, your worst nightmare might be waking up at the break of dawn to your roommate bouncing around with their morning cup of joe, singing Disney songs and talking to woodland creatures.
 Some people want to live with people whose habits match theirs, while others enjoy living with their habitual opposite.

-Since we're talking about lifestyle habits, that includes weekend and after work habits.
-Being open and honest about hobbies will be really important to your relationship with your future roommates.
+Since we're talking about lifestyle habits, your weekend habits are important to your relationship with your housemates, too.
 Consider:

 - What do you do on the weekends?
 (Raging, etc?)